soumya92/barista/README.md

 **This is not an official Google product**

+*This project is currently not stable, updating may randomly break modules and/or bars.
+See the [stable-api milestone](https://github.com/soumya92/barista/milestone/1) for progress towards a stable API.*

 ## Features

 - Based on push rather than fixed interval polling.
 Currently only media and